billchuong2018/IIoT-Solution-for-Saltwater-intrusion-/README.md

 3.2) Disaster resiliency: MSC will use the monitor system for saltwater intrusion contain in branch river in hot season at Viet Nam during Dec – June in every years in order to help communities prepare for saltwater intrusion, this app will provide residents with real-time information on the capacity of saltwater intrusion contain

-https://drive.google.com/file/d/14gLp7dFUFD2NHwwvQbUH-Lu_90WNqc-R/view?usp=sharing
+OUR TARGET TO HELP THE FARMERS AND REDUCE THE SALTWATER INTRUSION DAMAGE BY WATER SUSTAINABILITY AND DISASTER RESILIENCY LINK: https://drive.google.com/file/d/14gLp7dFUFD2NHwwvQbUH-Lu_90WNqc-R/view?usp=sharing